Does Biktarvy cause weight gain?

 Biktarvy, from Gilead, is an oral, 3-drug combination tablet used to treat immunodeficiency virus type 1 (HIV-1).
 It contains the integrase strand transfer inhibitor (INSTI) bictegravir 50 mg, along with 200 mg of emtricitabine (FTC) and 25 mg of tenofovir alafenamide (TAF), both HIV-1 nucleoside analog reverse transcriptase inhibitors (NRTIs).

-Biktarvy was FDA-approved in Feb.
-2018 as a complete regimen for the treatment of HIV-1 infection in adults and children weighing at least 25 kg (55 lbs):
+Biktarvy is FDA-approved as a complete regimen for the treatment of HIV-1 infection in adults and children weighing at least 14 kg (31 lbs):

-- who have no antiretroviral treatment history or,
+- and who have no antiretroviral treatment history

 Three integrase inhibitors are currently approved for use in the US for people living with HIV: